SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 ivermectin.

 Each gray circle is a study, diameter indicating the size.
 Note this very, very
-carefully: _all the studies reporting ivermectin effect were in regions at risk for worm infestations._
+carefully: _all the studies reporting ivermectin effect were in regions at risk for worm infestations, and were small studies._

 ## The Weekend Conclusion